benjaminhlina/glatar-app/README.md

 # GitHub Actions and Server Deployment

 The package and app are deployed using GitHub Actions (GHA).
-When a push to the main branch of the repository occurs the first two actions to be triggered are [R CMD Check](https://github.com/benjaminhlina/glatar-app/actions/workflows/R_CMD_check.yaml) and [pkgdown](https://github.com/benjaminhlina/glatar-app/actions/workflows/pkgdown.yaml).
+When a push to the main branch of the repository occurs or cron job runs, the first two actions to be triggered are [R CMD Check](https://github.com/benjaminhlina/glatar-app/actions/workflows/R_CMD_check.yaml) and [pkgdown](https://github.com/benjaminhlina/glatar-app/actions/workflows/pkgdown.yaml).
 R CMD check, checks if the package can be built while pkgdown deploys the documentation to a pkgdown website.

 Upon the R CMD Check successfully completing, a GHA is triggered that [builds a docker container](https://github.com/benjaminhlina/glatar-app/actions/workflows/build_docker.yaml).
 This container uses [rocker's shiny image](https://hub.docker.com/r/rocker/shiny) and installs all of the packages needed to support `{glatar}` using `{renv}` and `{pak}`, it then installs a fresh version of `{glatar}` and copies the `app.R` file in the main directory.
 This file contains the following:
 ``` r